End of the Road (Boyz II Men song): Critical reception

-Larry Flick from Billboard commented, "Good to hear something new by this wonderfully talented group."
-He described the song as a "retrominded pop/R&B tune", adding that "those now-recognizable harmonies glide over a swaying, doo-wop melody, making the track the perfect complement to a romantic evening.
+Larry Flick from Billboard magazine commented, "Good to hear something new by this wonderfully talented group."
+He described the song as a "retrominded pop/R&B tune", noting that "those now-recognizable harmonies glide over a swaying, doo-wop melody, making the track the perfect complement to a romantic evening.
 Has the markings of a major multiformat smash."
 British magazine Music Week wrote, "A superior if stylised ballad, with some classically soulful crooning and a smoothly polished finish, it looks set for major success here too.
 Cute acapella end adds to appeal."
-Jonathan Bernstein from Spin viewed it as "lugubrious".
+Jonathan Bernstein from Spin called it "lugubrious".
+In 2024, Forbes magazine ranked "End of the Road" number 38 in their list of "The 50 Best Songs of the 1990s", naming it "a soulful ballad that captured the pain of heartbreak and loss."
+In 2025, Billboard ranked it number 16 in their "Top 100 Breakup Songs of All Time" list, writing that the "buttery group vocals nail the "unnatural" post-breakup feeling of being apart from someone who still feels painfully familiar to you."

+Music video

+The accompanying music video for "End of the Road" was directed by American music video director, film director and VJ Lionel C. Martin.
+It was made in both black-and-white and colors, featuring Boyz II Men performing the song while sitting on chairs in a room, standing outside a train station, or walking in a hallway, interspersed with scenes from the movie Boomerang.
+The video was later made available in remastered HD on the group's official YouTube channel in 2009, and had generated almost 300 million views in early 2024.